xAhmadRaza/Tea-Station/README.md

 ## Learning

 1. Margin collapsing
-2. layout using and maintaining is complex
+2. layout using float and maintaining is complex/hard
 3. layout using flex-box
 4. css variables